 - Salmon may subtly encourage us to express our emotions and generally increase emotional energy.

-- Coral is more likely to encourage us to be outgoing and more social and increase physical energy.
+- Coral is more likely to encourage us to be outgoing, more social and increase physical energy.